WHO WE ARE

 WHAT DOES THIS JOB AND WORKING AT THIS COMPANY MEAN TO YOU?

-There are varied requirements for the different levels of Instrumentation Technicians as you test your way to the Advanced Skill Knowledge.
-My trade skill training began at Hodgson Vocational Technical High School as a student.
-I participated in the NCCER program, which is a partnership with the state, where I earned my Journeyman’s Card as a Millwright.
+There are varied requirements for the different levels of being a Millwright/General Service Operator as you test your way to the Advanced Skill Knowledge.
+My trade skill training as a Millwright began at Hodgson Vocational Technical High School as a student.
+I participated in the NCCER program, which is a partnership with the state, where I earned my Journeyman’s Certification as a Millwright.
 I worked a co-op job my senior year in high school with a company in Havre de Grace, Maryland and was hired on full time.
-I would say that the requirement for this position, as an apprentice, is to obtain experience in a skilled trade and taking classes to become certified.
+I would say that the requirements for this position, would be to gain the experience in a skilled trade and take classes to become certified.
 Hodgson Vocational Technical High School was a great foundation for my training.
 They have a great Millwright shop that got me prepared for the real world

-Skilled trades are not always just working with your hands, it is more knowledge based, and can require a great deal of patience.
+A skilled trade is not always just working with your hands, it is more knowledge based and can require a great deal of patience.
 Additional skills include, but not limited to:

 • Mechanical Aptitude